Faculty

 Title: Student-Athlete Name, Image, and Likeness, Policy On

-Policy Owner: University Athletics
+Policy Owner: Athletics

 Applies to: All Student-Athletes and University Employees